 - or 4 credits in one upper-level language (e.g., Intermediate French I)

 Graduate with Your Harvard Degree

-When you have fulfilled all degree requirements, you will earn your degree: Bachelor of Liberal Arts in extension studies.
-Degrees are awarded in November, March, and May.
-You participate in the annual Harvard Commencement ceremony in May.
+When you have fulfilled all degree requirements, you will earn your Harvard University degree: Bachelor of Liberal Arts (ALB) in Extension Studies.
+Degrees are awarded in November, March, and May, with the annual Harvard University Commencement ceremony in May.

 Degree Guidelines and Policies